Monika Richarz: Childhood in wartime

-Monika Richarz was born in Berlin, and spent the first part of her childhood in the relatively quite Zehlendorf quarter.
+Monika Richarz was born in Berlin, and spent the first part of her childhood in the relatively quiet Zehlendorf quarter.
 Her father (like his father before him) was a mechanical engineer.
-When war came, slightly more than two years after Monika's birth, he avoided conscription because of his health.
+When World War II came, slightly more than two years after Monika's birth, he avoided conscription because of his health.
 He worked, instead, for the Technical Emergency Assistance Service ("Technische Nothilfe"), which involved reinstating gas, electricity and water supplies after air-raids on the city.
 He never joined the Nazi Party, although his daughter later described her parents as Nazi "fellow travellers", not actively involved in Nazi crimes, but not actively distancing themselves from the government either.
 Monika's mother was a teacher of domestic sciences, and was also involved in teacher training.

 In 1943 she and her mother were evacuated to Neuruppin, a small town a short distance to the north of Berlin.
 Later they moved again, going to live with her grandmother at Meiningen in Thuringia.
 It was therefore not in bombed out Berlin, but in small town Germany that at the age of 7 the child first experienced the horror of air-raids, first saw dead bodies being pulled out of rubble, and was first terrified by dive bombers on the walk to school.
 When war ended in 1945 Monika was summoned back to Berlin by her father.
 Back in Thuringia her sister was born soon afterwards, and in 1946 the family were reunited in Berlin-Zehlendorf.
 Although much of Berlin and the surrounding countryside were by now administered as the Soviet occupation zone, the western part of the city was subdivided into occupation zones controlled by British, US and French forces.
 Zehlendorf was in the US zone.
 Although she would participate in the student riots of 1968, Monika Richarz nevertheless retained many positive memories of the US occupation forces.
 She wore clothes donated by American Quakers and, with other children, became accustomed to asking "chocolate please" after gathering in front of a house in the neighbourhood that had been commandeered, and identified itself with a "No loitering" sign.
 During the next few years, within Berlin, the family were obliged to relocate frequently.
 Economically, however, as the rubble was cleared away, her father's skills were much prized, and he worked on reconstruction of the energy infrastructure in the eastern part of Berlin, not yet separated by the political, economic and physical barriers that would later divide the city according to the occupation zones established in 1945.